arnaud-jamin/Cog/README.md

 - Many windows display their contents based on a selected actor.
 The selector actor can be chosen using the `Engine/Selection` window or widget.
 - Widgets such as Stats (FPS, Ping), or Actor Selection, can be added in the main menu bar from the 'Window/Widgets" menu.

+# Fork Information
+This is a forked project from https://github.com/arnaud-jamin/Cog to adapt it to some expanded needs, and extend functionality.

+-Supports multiple PIE windows (some functionality might not be intuitive)

 ## Cog Windows

 ### Abilities